aloisiaarnoldi/notes/README.md

 Next, use a scheduling tool or planner to plan out your day or week.
 Allocate time for each task, including breaks and time to handle any unexpected issues that may arise.
 Having a plan will keep you organized and on track, ensuring that your projects stay on schedule.
  - 来自帮助助手

+# 2023-12-04
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Writing clean, well-organized code that is easy to understand and modify will save time and effort in the long run, especially when working on large projects or as part of a team.
+Use descriptive variable names, write comments to explain complex logic, and follow established coding conventions and best practices.
+Remember that code is read far more often than it is written, so make it easy for others (and your future self) to read and work with your code.